leszkodominika/Data-Mining-Project/README.md

-2) For remaining algorithms make sure if we use weights -We do regression only on data without errors/outliers -Implement one scaler (minmax/standard) and put some reasoning why we chose that one.
--don’t scale binary

 1. Prem LOB columns: SPLITTING (2 models?).
 Will we use all of them?
 Maybe: Try to sum these columns and present as 1.
 2. In skewed distribution (mainly PremLobHousehold, Life, Compensation) 3 sigma rule drops 4.2% of data.
 Apply 3.5/4 sigma
 ********************************************NULL HANDLING************************************************